ilyasbilgihan/nuxt-firebase-blog/README.md

 ### List of the features
 - Create accounts, change account informations (location, profession, bio, display name, username, profile picture, cover image).
-- Every user have a public profile page which includes a list of the posts the user have published, a cover image of the user, user informations and a secret 'unpublished posts' section that only shown to the page's owner.
+- Every user has a public profile page which includes a list of the posts that the user has published, a cover image of the user, user informations and a secret 'unpublished posts' section that only shown to the page's owner.
 - Write posts, delete posts, edit posts (description, content, post image, published status).
 - Like posts, add/remove posts to your bookmarks.
-- Follow/Unfollow people, list the posts of the ones you follow.
+- Follow/Unfollow people, list the posts of the ones you have followed.
 - List the posts by their tags (Max of 5 tag is supported for each post).
 - Write comments, up/down vote comments, delete comments, edit comments(content), inspect comments' edit history.